megazazik/factory-di/README.md

 // and requires the same two dependencies - 'carManufacturer' and 'carModel' const carFactoryContainer = factory(carContainer);

-// so before using carFactory you should register these two deps const toyotaCamryFactory = carFactoryContainer
+// so before using carFactory you should pass these two deps const toyotaCamryFactory = carFactoryContainer.resolve({
-	.register({
 	carManufacturer: 'toyota',
 	carModel: 'camry',
-	})
-	.resolve();
+});

 // now you can use toyotaCamryFactory to create cars toyotaCamryFactory(); // Car { manufacturer: 'toyota', model: 'camry'}